bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 * Any member of the `bcgov` organization can create repositories.

+* To join this organization, follow [these instructions](#directions-to-sign-up-and-link-your-account-for-bcgov).

 ### `bcgov-c`

 The `bcgov-c` organization stores private repositories with confidential source code and documents.
 This repository is **private**.